joelcarlson/RImagePalette/README.md

 ### Extract colors from an image, then use them in plots or for fun!

+#### Play with an interactive version [here](https://jnkcarlson.shinyapps.io/RImagePaletteShiny)!

 The `RImagePalette` package is a pure R implementation of the median cut algorithm for extracting the dominant colors from an image (in-depth explanation [here](http://joelcarlson.me/2016/01/15/median-cut/)).
 This package lets you use the colors from an image you like to create pretty plots, or to swap colors from one image to another.
-Play around with this package through an interactive shiny app [here](https://jnkcarlson.shinyapps.io/RImagePaletteShiny)!

 Install from [CRAN](https://cran.r-project.org/web/packages/RImagePalette/index.html) using: